kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

   algorithm cannot not be fixed by only upgrading kubernetes..  all controllers in the ecosystem with the bug must upgrade client-go and release to be fixed.
 - More difficult to change/customize the criteria for which candidate is best.

-If we decide in the future to shard controllers and wish to leverage coordinated eader election to balance shards, it's much easier introduce the change in a controller in the apiserver than in client-go library code distributed to elected controllers.

 ## Future Work